 We are committed to making the museum more accessible to all of our visitors by providing resources that will enhance each person's visit.
 When borrowing our complimentary resources, you will be asked to leave a photo ID with staff for the duration of your rental as collateral.
-If you have any questions, please contact our museum's Access Assistant at 415.345.6838.
-Thank you!
+If you have any questions, please contact Jenna at 415.345.6824.

 If you are visiting with a group and wish to book audio guides, please visit our Groups page for more information.

 For guests who are deaf or hard of hearing and would prefer the option of onscreen text transcriptions on select monitors, closed captioning (CC) cards are also available FREE of charge on a first-come, first-served basis.